bigdatasys/java-bigdata-ml-nlp/README.md

-# Applications for Big Data using Spark, Deep Learning and Natural language processing methods
+# Applications for Big Data using Spark, Deep Learning and Natural Language Processing methods

 ## Dependencies
 * Java: 8